"She's a woman of class": Meet Okudzeto Ablakwa's wife who is a lawyer & TV host

-Meet Nuhela Seidu, Samuel Okudzeto Ablakwa's Beautiful Who Is A Lawyer And A Renowned TV Presenter
+Meet Nuhela Seidu, Samuel Okudzeto Ablakwa's Beautiful Wife Who Is A Lawyer And Talented TV Host

 - The beautiful wife of Honourable Samuel Okudzeto Ablakwa has earned a spot as one of the fashionable wives of Ghanaian politicians